k-nuth/rest-api-cs/README.md

 ## Building Procedure

-The *Bitprim* libraries can be installed on Linux, macOS, FreeBSD, Windows and others.
-These binaries are pre-built for the most usual operating system/compiler combinations and hosted in an online repository.
-If there are no pre-built binaries for your platform, a build from source will be attempted.
+The *Bitprim* libraries can be installed using conan (see below) on Linux, macOS, FreeBSD, Windows and others.
+These binaries are pre-built for the most usual operating system/compiler combinations and are downloaded from an online repository.
+If there are no pre-built binaries for your platform, conan will attempt to build from source during the installation.

 1. Build